-Document / File Name Description About Micro Focus Fortify Product Software Documentation This paper provides information about how to access Micro Focus Fortify product documentation.
+Document / File Name Description About Micro Focus or one of its affiliates Fortify Product Software Documentation This paper provides information about how to access Micro Focus or one of its affiliates Fortify product documentation.
 About_Fortify_Docs< version> .pdf Note: This document is included only with the product download.
-Micro Focus Fortify Software System Requirements Fortify_Sys_Reqs <version>.pdf</version> This document provides the details about the environments and products supported for this version of Fortify Software.
-Micro Focus Fortify Software Release Notes FortifySW_RN< version >.pdf This document provides an overview of the changes made to Fortify Software for this release and important information not included elsewhere in the product documentation.
-What's New in Micro Focus Fortify Software <version> Fortify_Whats_New<version>.pdf</version></version> This document describes the new features in Fortify Software products.
+Micro Focus or one of its affiliates Fortify Software System Requirements Fortify_Sys_Reqs <version>.pdf</version> This document provides the details about the environments and products supported for this version of Fortify Software.
+Micro Focus or one of its affiliates Fortify Software Release Notes FortifySW_RN <version>.pdf</version> This document provides an overview of the changes made to Fortify Software for this release and important information not included elsewhere in the product documentation.
+What's New in Micro Focus or one of its affiliates Fortify Software <version></version> This document describes the new features in Fortify Software products.
+Fortify_Whats_New< version >.pdf

-Micro Focus Fortify Software Security Center
+Micro Focus or one of its affiliates Fortify Software Security Center